 The burden that sport places on the lower limb and foot is immense.
-Each sport will have its own conditions and problems that may lead to injury specific to that particular sport.
+Every sport will have its own movement patterns that may lead to injury specific to that particular sport.

 Many sports involve running and the wearing of sports shoes – both areas where we have excellent knowledge and experience.
-The foot and leg must be strong, flexible and aligned.
-With the increased speeds and forces placed through the lower limb in sports injuries such as Ilio-tibial band syndrome, runners knee /patella-femoral syndrome, calf strain, Achilles tendinopathy, plantar fasciitis, recurrent ankle sprain, stress fractures are some of the many injuries encountered playing sports.
+The foot and leg must be strong and flexible.
+With the increased speeds and forces placed through the lower limb – sports injuries such as ilio-tibial band syndrome, runners knee /patella-femoral syndrome, calf strain, Achilles tendinopathy, plantar fasciitis, recurrent ankle sprain, stress fractures are some of the many injuries encountered playing sports.

-Following our PTE goal, we will diagnose, discover the cause and formulate a treatment programme (see treatment section) and advise on the prevention of further problems.
+Following our PTE goal, we will diagnose, discover the cause and formulate a treatment programme (see treatment section) and advise on reducing the risk of further problems.

 We can treat most lower leg and foot injuries but, in doing so, we also suggest ways to:

 - Restore the balance for optimal running / movement for your sport